RequirementEngineering/ch-re-JD154075/SRS.md

 In short words,**Chocador Asistencia** will permit the school's laboratory director to manage automated timesheets,where he can export corresponding reports related to that data.

-##    1.3 Definitions, acronyms, and abbreviations
+##    1.3 Definitions, Acronyms, and Abbreviations
 Terms | Definition |
 --- | --- |
 *Laboratory director* |  `The person that is in charge of the laboratory's management and it's programs.` |